- Key Takeaway

 Step 1 – Generate an image with AI

-- Cute cartoon raccoon holding coffee, sticker style
+- Cute cartoon raccoon holding coffee, sticker style, bold outline, white background

 Step 2 – Remove the background